Real Estate Market Analysis

 Airport Residential Area: The Premium Hub

-The Airport Residential Area remains one of Accra’s most sought-after neighbourhoods.
-Its proximity to the airport, high-end amenities, and prestigious address make it a perennial favourite among expatriates and wealthy Ghanaians.
+The Airport Residential Area remains one of Accraโ€™s most sought-after neighbourhoods.
+Its proximity to the airport, high-end amenities, and prestigious address make it a perennial favourite among expatriates and wealthy Ghanaians seeking luxury properties.
 Properties in this area often command premium prices and can be seen as a bellwether for the luxury real estate market in Accra.

 East Legon: The Rising Star

 East Legon has emerged as a popular area for both residential and commercial real estate.
+New projects in East Legon, including eco-friendly and sustainable housing developments, are shaping consumer preferences and property values.
 Its relatively newer infrastructure and spacious plots have attracted a mix of high-end residences and bustling commercial developments.
-The area’s growth trajectory offers insights into the expansion patterns of Accra’s real estate market.
+The areaโ€™s growth trajectory offers insights into the expansion patterns of Accraโ€™s real estate market.

 Tema: The Industrial Powerhouse